breitnw/rhyolite-fluids/README.md

 An in-progress, bare-bones rendering engine built with Vulkano.

 Rhyolite is built first and foremost as a personal project and a renderer for my fluid simulation research, but it can be used for all sorts of applications!
-Currently, it's able load and render .obj files, both unlit and lit.
+Currently, it's able to load and render .obj files, both unlit and lit.
 Unlit models are rendered entirely with a chosen albedo color, while lit models are shaded with Phong shading.
 To light models, Rhyolite offers point and directional lights, each with controllable color and brightness parameters.